Gift-Chinenye/Shape_Listing_and_Printing/README.md

-# This Repo Printings shape selected by user
+# This Repo Prints shape selected by user